Theo Todman's Web Page - Notes Pages

 - It’s worth taking a glance at the above page from time to time to contextualise what follows below.

-Summary of Progress during January - March 2025
+Summary of Progress during July - September 2025

-- I spent 108.25 hours in 25Q1 on this Project, or related work (196.75 hours YTD, where for "YTD" - Year to Date - I mean the (academic) year that commenced in October 2024).
-That's 118.6% of the planned effort (107.8% YTD).
-Overall, 13.5% of my Project effort in the Quarter was directed towards this project (making 12.7% YTD) - as against 11.3% planned (11.3% YTD).
+- I spent 67.25 hours in 25Q3 on this Project, or related work (394.5 hours YTD, where for "YTD" - Year to Date - I mean the (academic) year that commenced in October 2024).
+That's 73.7% of the planned effort (108.1% YTD).
+Overall, 9.3% of my Project effort in the Quarter was directed towards this project (making 12.7% YTD) - as against 11.3% planned (11.3% YTD).

-- That said, time organising the Enigma Ensemble is well spent.
+- That said, time organising the Enigma Ensemble is time well spent.
 We’re much better organised and time is much better spent than under our previous Director.
 My efforts seem to be appreciated.

 - Sadly, the piano just can’t get a look in.
 I’ve retained it on my ‘Daily Tasks’ list, but now with only 5 minutes planned / day!
 I intend to give it another go.